Dave McDaniels

-Dave McDaniels (April 9, 1945 – June 14, 2012) was an American football wide receiver in the National Football League for the Dallas Cowboys.
+Dave McDaniels (April 9, 1945 – June 14, 2012) was an American professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Mississippi Valley State University.

-Early years
+Early life

 McDaniels attended Miami Northwestern Senior High School.
 He accepted a scholarship from Mississippi Valley State University, where he played at wide receiver.
 As a freshman, he made 9 receptions for 200 yards.
 The next year he had 34 receptions for 496 yards and 3 touchdowns.

 As a junior, he posted 65 receptions for 1,236 yards (led the NAIA) and 7 touchdowns.
 His 137.3 yards per game broke an NAIA record.
 In his last year he tallied 51 receptions for 800 yards and 2 touchdowns.

 He was inducted into the Mississippi Valley State University Athletics Hall of Fame.